Skip to main content

 Why Ceregram?

-Ceregram is the first diagnostic tool to provide a comprehensive view of neurodegeneration, enabling early detection, personalized treatment, and reliable disease tracking.
-By combining the power of advanced EEG, innovative stimulation protocols, and machine learning, Ceregram is leading the revolution in precision neurology.
+Ceregram is the first neurotherapeutic monitoring platform to provide direct biomarkers of disease progression, for a comprehensive view of neurodegeneration.
+This means personalized treatment with reliable disease tracking.
+By combining novel non-invasive procedures with machine learning, Ceregram leads the revolution in precision neurology.

 Talk to your doctor about Ceregram today to be part of the future of dementia care.